-- 59. Consultation.
+59. Consultation.
 The consultation covers Project design, mitigation and monitoring measures, sharing of development benefits and opportunities on a Project-specific basis, and implementation issues.
-The Bank requires the Client to engage in meaningful consultation with stakeholders during the Project's preparation and implementation phases, in a manner commensurate with the risks to, and impacts on, those affected by the Project.
-Consultation is required for each Category A Project, and for each Category B Project, proportionate to its risks and impacts.
+The Bank requires the Client to engage in meaningful consultation8 with stakeholders during the Project's preparation and implementation phases, in a manner commensurate with the risks to, and impacts on, those affected by the Project.
+Consultation is required for each Category A Project, and for each Category B Project, proportional to its risks and impacts.
 Consultation for a Category A Project is normally more elaborate than consultation for a Category B Project.
 For each Project with: (a) significant adverse environmental and social impacts; (b) Involuntary Resettlement; or (c) impacts on Indigenous Peoples, the Bank may participate in consultation activities to understand the concerns of the affected people and to ensure that the Client addresses such concerns in the Project's design and ESMP or ESMPF (as applicable).
-The Bank ensures that the Client includes a record of the consultations and list of participants in the environmental and social assessment documentation. - 60.
-When Free, Prior and Informed Consultation (FPICon) Is Required.
+The Bank ensures that the Client includes a record of the consultations and list of participants in the environmental and social assessment documentation.

+60. When Free, Prior and Informed Consultation (FPICon) Is Required.
 Since Indigenous Peoples may be particularly vulnerable to the loss of, alienation from, or exploitation of their land and access to natural and cultural resources, the Bank requires the Client to engage in FPICon with the affected Indigenous Peoples if activities under the Project would: (a) have impacts on land and natural resources subject to traditional ownership or under customary occupation or use; (b) cause relocation of Indigenous Peoples from land and natural resources subject to traditional ownership or under customary occupation or use; or (c) have significant impacts on Indigenous Peoples' cultural heritage.
-In these circumstances, the Bank requires the Client to engage suitably qualified and experienced independent experts to assist in the identification of these activities' risks to and impacts on Indigenous Peoples. - 61.
-Definition of FPICon.
-There is no universally accepted definition of FPICon; for the purpose of this ESP and ESS 3, FPICon is established as follows: (a) the scope of FPICon applies to Project design, implementation arrangements and expected outcomes related to risks to, and impacts on, the affected Indigenous Peoples; (b) FPICon builds on the process of meaningful consultation and requires good faith negotiation between the Client and these affected Indigenous Peoples; (c) the Client documents: (i) the mutually accepted process of consultation between the Client and these Indigenous Peoples; and (ii) evidence of broad community support of these Indigenous Peoples on the outcome of the negotiations; and (d) FPICon does not require unanimity and may be achieved even when individuals or groups within or among these affected Indigenous Peoples explicitly disagree with support for the Project.
-When the Bank is unable to ascertain that such broad community support has been obtained from the affected Indigenous Peoples, it excludes from the Project those activities that would affect those Indigenous Peoples.
-In such cases, the Bank requires the Client to ensure that the Project, as redesigned, will not have adverse impacts on such Indigenous Peoples.
-If the laws of the country in which the Project is located mandate free, prior and informed consent (FPIC), the Bank may, in accordance with paragraph 9 of this ESP, and provided that in its view, such application is consistent with the requirements of FPICon as set out above in paragraph 60 and this paragraph 61, determine that the Client is required to apply FPIC as defined in those laws.

-&lt;sup>9 For Sovereign-backed Loans, the drafts of the required documentation are disclosed prior to appraisal.
+In these circumstances, the Bank requires the Client to engage suitably qualified and experienced independent experts to assist in the identification of these activities' risks to and impacts on Indigenous Peoples.

-&lt;sup>10 For a definition of meaningful consultation, see ESS 1.
+8 For a definition of meaningful consultation, see ESS 1, paragraph 15.